Medicare plan options and costs are subject to change each year.

 - Medicaid is typically available to those with a lower income and helps provide healthcare services at little or no cost.

 The terms Medicaid and Medicare are often confused or used interchangeably.
-They sound extremely similar, but these two programs are actually very different.
+They sound similar, but these two programs are actually very different.

 To select the correct program for your needs, it’s important to understand the differences between Medicare and Medicaid.

-Medicare is a policy designed for U.S. citizens age 65 and older who have difficulty covering the expenses related to medical care and treatments.
+Medicare is a policy designed for U.S. citizens ages 65 and older who have difficulty covering the expenses related to medical care and treatments.
 This program provides support to senior citizens and their families who need financial assistance for medical needs.

 People under the age of 65 living with certain disabilities may also be eligible for Medicare benefits.
 Each case is evaluated based on eligibility requirements and the details of the program.